dabeaz/curio/README.rst

 concurrency.
 It works on Unix and Windows and has zero dependencies.
 You'll find it to be familiar, small, fast, and fun.

-Important Notice: October 11, 2022
+Important Notice: October 25, 2022
 ----------------------------------
-I'm officially retiring the Curio project.
-There will be no further releases.
-Should you choose to still use it, the GitHub repo will remain alive--feel free to vendor the code and report bugs as you see fit.
-I'd like to thank everyone who contributed to the project over the last seven years. -- Dave
+The Curio project is no longer making package releases.
+I'm more than happy to accept bug reports and may continue to work on it from time to time as the mood strikes.
+If you want the absolute latest version, you should vendor the source code from here.
+Curio has no dependencies other than the Python standard library.  --Dave

 Curio is Different
 ------------------